Zues obtains the hundred-handers' assistance

 He spoke with deceit, but Zeus saw through Prometheus' trick and, instead of being deceived, planned a punishment for mortal men.
 Then Zeus took in both hands the helping shining with silvery fat, and finding that they were only bones, he became enraged and full of wrath.

+Zeus shouted, "Prometheus, you tricked me!", and he never forgot the deception.
 (This explains why men burn the bones of the sacrifice on the altars to the immortals.
 The gods get the essence of the sacrifice, the men get the physical parts.
 The sacrifices were "burnt" because they burnt the bones and cooked the meat.)

 As man's punishment for Prometheus' trickery, he took the fire from the ash trees, which was a very good thing for men.
 But Prometheus deceived Zeus again, this time by stealing fire from the gods, hiding it in the hollow of a fennel stalk.
 When he saw this, Zeus became enraged once again, and devised another punishment for man.